 What is a Retrograde?
 Every Planet Explained

 Mercury gets all the attention — but every planet goes retrograde.
-Here is what each one means for you
+Here is what each one means for you.

 Every time Mercury goes retrograde, social media erupts.
 Suddenly everyone is blaming their tech problems, miscommunications and travel delays on a planet.
 But here is something most people do not know — Mercury is not the only planet that goes retrograde.
 Every planet in our solar system appears to go retrograde at some point.
 And each one carries its own unique energy and meaning.